kmarkey/kmarkey.github.io/hack-cwru-workshop.md

          y = "Count",
          title = "Histogram of Cylinders") +

-    # Since the default ggplot theme is bare-bones, I usually throw on a built-in theme
+    # Since the default ggplot theme is bare-bones, I usually throw on a better one

-    theme_classic()
+    # I'm using a custom theme similar to theme_classic(), but modified for this website

+    my_theme()
 ```

 ![](hack-cwru-workshop_files/figure-gfm/unnamed-chunk-34-1.png)<!-- -->